MicrosoftDocs/power-platform/ps-docs/faq-ps.md

 If you're using the AI cursor and press enter after entering your prompt, your prompt will automatically create a new blueprint.
 You can choose to update only a single block on a blueprint by selecting **Generate** and then select **Generate in place of existing block**.
 This replaces or updates the content of an existing block based on the content you enter.

 ## 6. Can I connect to data instead of uploading files?
-Yes, you can connect to connect to Dynamics 365 or Salesforce to analyze data there.
-There are few limitations to these connections currently, for details please see [Connecting to Salesforce and Dynamics 365](ask-question.md#connecting-to-salesforce-and-dynamics-365).
+Yes, you can connect to connect to Dynamics 365 or Salesforce to analyze your data.
+For more information, see [Use data from Dynamics 365 or Salesforce](ask-question.md#use-data-from-dynamics-365-or-salesforce).
 We plan to support connecting to additional enterprise data sources in future releases.

 ## 7. What are the preview terms?
 Is Microsoft using my data to train their models?
 How do I know my data is safe?